 If you want a bit more of a challenge why not opt for hiking the Stawamus Chief aka The Chief.

 This hiking trail is a favourite for the sweeping panoramic views of the surrounding mountains once you reach the top.

-Shannon Falls is an easy to find spot right off the highway as you enter into Squamish too.
+Shannon Falls is an easy to find spot right off the highway as you enter Squamish too.
 There are stunning waterfalls and countless hiking trails in the area as well as a great spot for picnics too.

 Stop 2: Whistler

 As you carry on the Sea to Sky Highway further North the next and possibly most well-known location to international visitors is Whistler in the Canadian Rockies.

 Home to the largest ski resort in North America, Whistler Blackcomb, the snow season here is dreamed of by snow lovers from around the world.

 En route to Whistler make sure to stop in at Brandywine Falls where a little way down the trail you’ll find a stunning set of waterfalls and a few other trailheads to enjoy.

 Thrill-seekers will have their choice of a helicopter ride, snowboarding, skiing, mountain biking, rock climbing and even ziplining in Whistler.